Work with them, not against them: a guide to PR crisis communications

 A crisis isn’t something that just affects profits: it’s a circumstance that can have significant reputational risk.
 How your senior team responds and manages to a crisis can actually help to boost a brand’s reputation.

 Here are some top tips on getting the most from your crisis communications plan.

 Develop a framework to manage crisis situations in “peacetime”

-Business as usual is the best time to plan and understand what a crisis looks like for your business from a profits and reputational perspective.
-What is the worst-case scenario and what are the external factors which can impact on all potential crisis outcomes?
+Business as usual is the best time to plan and understand what a crisis looks like for your business from a profit and reputational perspective.
+What is the worst-case scenario and what are the external factors which can impact all potential crisis outcomes?

 Consider the year ahead, implement a core crisis team and develop a risk matrix to plot out and gauge potential risks and make a firm commitment to review the risk matrix every year.